A-Duskin/csci_331_finalProject/Development Notes.md

 - Added face page to switch between secure and unsecure html
 - Secure fully integrated into UI
 - Changed 'UI Testing' File Name to 'FinalProject'
+- Create Account fields MUST be not null to create an account
+- 'Select Version' buttons appear on Create Account and Log In page

 ## Brian's Notes
 ### First push